-Vikas Chandhoke is the Dean of George Mason University's College of Science.
-Dean Chandhoke is involved in the development of medical and scientific research programs with molecular bioscience and informatics to exploit synergistic junctures of cutting-edge translational research.
+Vikas Chandhoke is the Vice President for Research & Economic Development.
+Mr. Chandhoke is involved in the development of medical and scientific research programs with molecular bioscience and informatics to exploit synergistic junctures of cutting-edge translational research.
 Current studies include genomics of liver diseases, obesity and metabolic disorders, and the development of a large-scale relational database integrating clinical and gene expression data.

 Dean Chandhoke has received grants and contracts as the Principal Investigator (PI) or co-PI in topics ranging from cancer genomics to instrumentation grants from various sources.
 He is the Co-Director of GMU-INOVA Translational Research Institute.